 This bill amends the "New Jersey Insurance Fraud Prevention Act" to include self-insured entities and plans within its provisions.
-It defines a self-insured entity as a public or private entity that assumes the risk and responsibility for paying losses from contingent events for beneficiaries of its self-insured plan.
-A self-insured plan is described as any benefits plan for losses incurred from contingent events, which may encompass various types of coverage such as health, bodily injury, and workers' compensation.
-The bill specifies that violations of the act occur if individuals present false or misleading statements related to claims under self-insured plans or fail to disclose relevant information affecting entitlement to benefits.
+It defines a "self-insured entity" as a public or private entity that assumes the risk and responsibility for paying losses from contingent events for beneficiaries of its self-insured plan.
+A "self-insured plan" is described as any benefits plan for losses incurred from contingent events, which may encompass various types of coverage such as health, bodily injury, property damage, and more.
+The bill specifies that violations of the act occur if individuals present false or misleading statements related to claims for payment or benefits under a self-insured plan, or if they fail to disclose relevant information affecting entitlement to such benefits.

 Additionally, the bill allows self-insured entities that suffer damages due to violations of the act to sue for compensatory damages in a court of competent jurisdiction.
 It also grants the Commissioner of Banking and Insurance the authority to share relevant documents and evidence with self-insured entities that have been harmed by violations of the act, ensuring that such disclosures align with the act's objectives.
-The bill aims to enhance the enforcement of insurance fraud regulations by extending protections and remedies to self-insured entities.
+The bill aims to enhance the enforcement of insurance fraud regulations by extending protections and remedies to self-insured entities, thereby promoting accountability and integrity within the insurance system.

 Statutes affected: Introduced: 17:33A-3, 17:33A-4, 17:33A-7, 17:33A-11